 Early fall calls for a gorgeous sunflower wreath.
 I am not ready for the muted colors of autumn just yet; however, next week, the kids go back to school, and I am slowly transitioning into my fall decor.

 I wanted to share the easiest way to make a wreath and bow.

 This sunflower wreath is perfect for late summer and early fall decorating.
-I start by gathering my sunflowers and white basket and then I select my ribbons.
-If you have been following my blog then you know I love to use more than one ribbon for a bow.
+I start by gathering my sunflowers and white basket, and then I select my ribbons.
+If you have been following my blog, I know I love to use more than one ribbon for a bow.
 Less is more does not apply here.

-First, using wire cutters I cut my floral picks apart and place them in a pile on my work surface.
-Then I choose my feature flowers and I hold them together making them into a bouquet.
+First, using wire cutters, I cut my floral picks apart and placed them in a pile on my work surface.
+Then I choose my feature flowers, and I hold them together, making them into a bouquet.
 Next, I start adding greenery and so on until I like the look.
 Then I use a pipe cleaner and tie the bouquet together at the bottom.

 Easy Ribbon Loop Bow